Grants Pass, Oregon: Parks and recreation

 Grants Pass has numerous and diverse parks and green spaces.
 Notable city-run parks include Riverside Park, summer home to the local Concerts in the Park series, and the Reinhart Volunteer Park, a park largely built through the efforts of community volunteers and featuring facilities for many sports.
+In addition, the BLM run Cathedral Hills recreation area on the outskirts of Grants Pass is home to several endangered species of plants, the largest whiteleaf manzanita in the state as well the tallest knobcone pine.
 Grants Pass is a Tree City USA Community and has been for 35 years.

+The city was involved in litigation before the Supreme Court of the United States in the case of City of Grants Pass v.
+Johnson, regarding an ordinance preventing homeless people from camping in its parks.
+On June 28, 2024, in a 6–3 decision, the Court upheld the city's ordinance.

 Education

 Grants Pass area public schools are served by Grants Pass School District, including Grants Pass High School, and Three Rivers School District, including Illinois Valley High School, North Valley High School, Rivers Edge Academy Charter School, and Hidden Valley High School.
 Rogue Community College's (RCC) main (Redwood Campus) is located south of Grants Pass on Redwood Highway with additional campuses located in Medford, Oregon (Riverside Campus) and White City (Table Rock Campus).

 Law enforcement

 The City of Grants Pass is served by individual departments, each with their own respective buildings.
-The city has a Department of Public Safety as well.